Tom Seaver Rookie Card Value (Updated August 2025) Tom Seaver, an iconic figure in Major League Baseball history, is celebrated for his extraordinary career and pivotal role in the success of the New York Mets. As one of the most desirable rookie cards in the sports card market, the Tom Seaver rooki

 How accurate are these values?

-These estimates are based on recent sales data from leading marketplaces and grading reports from PSA and SGC.
+These estimates are based on sales data from eBay.com and PSA.com.

 What are the best brands to invest in for long-term value?